Odinlevi/alta_games_test_task/README.md

-Altas Games test task submitted by Maxim Nichiforov.
+Alta Games test task submitted by Maxim Nichiforov.

 To start the project, go to Scenes/BootScene.